KoolGouge-Games/Mimic-Dungeon/README.md

 ## Alex TODO
 - [ ] get all the object sprites to show up
 - [ ] add a restock timer (like 30sec?) for looted POIs
+  -[ ] take the POI out of "objects" when the adventurer starts looting (minimize looting conflicts)
 - [ ] Impelement logic for eating adventurers
   - [ ] have the mimic un-transform after the eating minigame
 - [ ] add "running away" logic for when an adventurer spots a mimic